-When GCC cancels or price adjusts a trade, the party responsible for entering the order into the electronic trading system that gave rise to the trade cancellation or price adjustment shall pay an administrative fee to the Exchange in the amount of USD500 for each such occurrence.
+When GCC cancels or price adjusts a trade, the party responsible for entering the order into the electronic trading system that gave rise to the trade cancellation or price adjustment shall pay an administrative fee to the Exchange in the amount of USD500 for each such occurrence as specified in Section 18 of this manual.
 If the party is not deemed a Member and fails to pay the fee, the clearing member through which the trade was placed shall be responsible for payment of the fee.